 - Do not focus solely on your performance in assignments and projects.
 The portfolio essay is intended to be a personal reflection on your development.
-Use your experiences over the phase, especially your clinical experiences, to illustrate how you have developed, where your strengths and weaknesses lie, and how you plan to address the latter. - The Portfolio Examiner has access to any Professionalism comments that you may have received during the Phase.
+Use your experiences over the phase, especially your clinical experiences, to illustrate how you have developed, where your strengths and weaknesses lie, and how you plan to address the latter. - The portfolio examiner has access to any Professionalism comments that you may have received during the Phase.
 It is essential that you reflect on these comments and show how you have dealt with them.
-Failure to address the lapse in professionalism adequately in your reflective essay, as part of your discussion for the relevant capability, is likely to be reflected in your grade for that graduate capability. - Do not use your reflective essay to argue or defend a poor grade in an assignment or project. - Do not use your reflective essay to provide general feedback on the Medicine program. - You must not refer to your end of Course and other end of Phase examination results (including the Clinical Skills examination) in this reflective essay. - You must not collude with another student to write your portfolio.
-The portfolio will be checked by plagiarism detection software.
+Failure to address the lapse in professionalism adequately in your reflective essay, as part of your discussion for the relevant capability, is likely to be reflected in your grade for that graduate capability. - Do not use your reflective essay to argue or defend a poor grade in an assignment or project. - Do not use your reflective essay to provide general feedback on the Medicine program. - You must not refer to your end of Course and other end of Phase examination results (including the Clinical Skills examination) in your portfolio reflective essay. - You must not collude with another student to write your portfolio.
+The portfolio will be checked by plagiarism detection software. - The Phase 1 Portfolio Examination is the culmination of at least two years of preparation and gathering of evidence.
+As a result, and because it is not an assignment, Equitable Learning Plan adjustments are not applicable to this assessment.
+If an extension is required due to unforeseen circumstances that meet the UNSW eligibility criteria, an application for Special Consideration with supporting documentation can be made.